 Welcome to our diamond guide.
 Rare, precious, and everlasting, diamonds are fascinating gemological curiosities with a rich history.

-Here, you will find information about the celebrated stone and its four key characteristics, carat weight, color, clarity, and cut, that all signify value.
+At SHW, we offer earth-created and lab-grown diamonds.
+Both types are the same gemstone with identical physical, chemical, and optical properties, differing only in origin.
+On this page, you will find information about how both form and their four key characteristics—carat weight, color, clarity, and cut—that all signify value.
 With this knowledge, you’ll be able to select the diamond that suits you best with confidence and ease.

 Diamonds are crystalline carbon atoms that formed under the earth’s surface over 3 billion years ago.
 To be more exact, they formed in the earth’s mantle about 90 miles below the surface under temperatures as high as 2000° F and a pressure of 45-60 kilobars.
-These extreme conditions result in a diamond’s atoms linking together in a special way, creating the hardest substance on earth.
+These extreme conditions link the diamond's atoms together in a special way, creating the hardest substance on earth.

 After their formations, diamonds reach the earth’s surface during extremely rare and not yet observed deep-source volcanic eruptions.
-Diamond is the only gemstone made of a single element, that being carbon.
-Diamond is typically about 99.95% carbon.
+Diamond is the only gemstone composed of a single element, as they are typically about 99.95% carbon.
 The other 0.05% can include one or more trace elements, which are atoms that aren’t part of a diamond’s essential chemistry.
 Some of them influence color.

 The diamond’s most common shape found in nature is the octahedron, composed of eight equilateral triangles, four of which meet at each vertex.
-Currently, cutters split the octahedron in half, resulting in two round brilliant cut diamonds.
+Cutters split the octahedron in half, resulting in two round brilliant cut diamonds.

-The Gemological Institute of America (GIA) is a nonprofit institute dedicated to research and education in the fields of gemology and jewelry design.
-Their laboratory carefully examines diamonds 0.15 carats and up, issuing each one a unique number, which is inscribed on the part of a diamond known as the girdle.
-These identification numbers are listed on diamonds’ certificates as well, including the most important information about the specific stone, such as its characteristics, otherwise known as the 4 C’s, which includes carat weight, color, clarity, and cut.
+Our diamonds that weigh 0.4ct and up come with a certification from either GIA (The Gemological Institute of America) or IGI (The International Gemological Institute).
+Both institutes are dedicated to research and education in the fields of gemology and jewelry design.
+They carefully examine each diamond, issuing each one a unique number, which is inscribed on the part of the diamond known as the girdle.
+The diamonds' certificates include important information about each specific stone, such as its identification number and characteristics.
+These characteristics, known as the 4 C's, are carat weight, color, clarity, and cut.

-If you’re interested in customizing a ring from our SHW wedding collection, our GIA certified gemologist will gladly prepare a list of diamonds for you to choose from following your specifications and requests.
+If you are interested in customizing a ring from our SHW wedding collection, our GIA certified gemologist will carefully craft a list of diamonds for your selection or follow your specifications and requests.

 Our settings can be customized for heirloom or pre-owned diamonds.
-Depending on the cut of your gemstone, some setting styles might work better than others.
-Please schedule a time to chat with us here or reach out via email at firstname.lastname@example.org with information about your stone and which setting designs you’re considering so our jewelry designer can advise you and answer any questions you might have.
+Some setting styles might work better than others, depending on the cut of your gemstone.
+Please schedule a time to chat with us here or reach out via email at firstname.lastname@example.org with information about your stone and the setting designs you're considering so our jewelry designer can advise you and answer any questions you might have.

 Diamond carat (ct) refers to a diamond’s weight.
 The most common and popular diamonds in the jewelry industry range up to 1 carat.
-Larger diamond crystals over 1 carat are harder to find, that’s why diamond prices increase exponentially as the weight increases.
+Prices increase exponentially as the diamond's weight increases, as larger diamond crystals over 1 carat are more difficult to find.

-Diamond cutters today use advanced technology, which ensures each diamond is cut following similar ratios for the best proportions.
+Diamond cutters today use advanced technology to achieve the best proportions, ensuring that each diamond is cut following similar ratios.
 This allows them to estimate the diamond's diameter based on its carat weight.
-Though this is still an approximation, it does help figure out what carat weight might be the best size for you.
+Though this is still an approximation, it can help you identify the best carat weight for your desired size.

 Need a millimeter ruler?
 We’ll send you one.

 Gemological institutes grade white diamonds based on the absence of color.
 Though diamonds are primarily carbon, they often include trace elements that can affect their color.
 The most common trace element is nitrogen, which gives off a subtle shade of yellow.
-The richer the yellow hue, the more commonly found diamond crystal, which makes them less valuable.
+The richer the yellow hue, the more common the diamond crystal, which decreases their value.

-To grade white diamond color, gemological institutes use letters starting from D (colorless) going down the alphabet all the way to Z (light yellow).
+To grade white diamond color, gemological institutes use letters of the alphabet, starting from D (colorless) all the way to Z (light yellow).
 Truly colorless diamonds are quite rare, therefore are the most expensive.
-But note that subtle hints of color are difficult to spot outside of a laboratory environment.
+However, you should note that subtle hints of color are difficult to spot outside of a laboratory environment.
 The most common color ranges are D through F and G through J.

 OPQRVery Light Yellow